• Hearty Italian Soups

 Sauteed celery and onion in a pan.

 Step 1: Bring a large saucepan to medium heat.
 Add the butter.
 Once the butter stops frothing, stir in the chopped celery and onion.
-Saute until soft, about 8 minutes.
+Sauté until soft, about 8 minutes.
 Then add in the garlic, poultry seasoning, and salt.
-Saute for 1 more minute.
+Sauté for 1 more minute.

 Sauteed celery, onion, and mushroom stems in a pan.

 Step 2: Stir in the chopped mushroom stems and saute for another 3-5 minutes, or until the mushrooms soften.
-The mushroom stems will release some water, and once that evaporates you can move on!
+The mushroom stems will release some water, and once that evaporates, you can move on!

 Browning sausage with vegetables.